 Certification Path Validation, excluding time checks.

+For clarity, Certification Path Validation shall only apply to replacement Certificates in the Command, not to an existing Certificate in a Trust Anchor cell.

 If the Device does not have Reliable Time (as defined in Use Cases GCS28 and ECS70 Set Clock) it shall always undertake Certification Path Validation, excluding time checks.
 Otherwise the validation to be undertaken shall be determined by the contents of the Remote Party Command instance.
 For clarity, Device types which are not required to have a clock, shall always undertake Certification Path Validation, excluding time checks.